bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 ===================================

-As I mentioned above, *most* of why I did this little project was to get a better intuition of LLMs.
+As I mentioned above, *most* of why I did this little project was to get a better intuition of LLM's.
 Practically that meant on the application level and not training foundation models myself.
 Realistically only a few organizations are setup to train really large models, and I'm (a) not in one of those companies, and (b) likely wouldn't be working on that project given my experience.
-So the result is that I needed to learn more about how to use LLMs in applications rather then train them outright.
+So the result is that I needed to learn more about how to use LLM's in applications rather then train them outright.
 (Although this does not preclude me from exploring other technical topics like fine-tuning or efficient inference.)